vinooMj/My-Blockchain-Notes/Polygon.md

 Thus to overcome these issues, Matic Blockchain comes into role.
 Matic is a layer 2 solution that focuses on reducing high gas fees cost, transactions speed, and providing a better user experience.
 Moreover, Matic is similar to other solutions such as Polkadot, Cosmos, etc. but it has 3 major upsides which are:
 1 It can fully benefit from Ethereum’s network effects.
-2 It is inherently more secure
+2 It is inherently more secure.
 3 It is more open and powerful

 Is Matic More Than A Layer-2 Solution?